gradio-app/gradio/client/js/README.md

 ## JavaScript Client Library

-A javascript (and typescript) client to call Gradio APIs.
+A JavaScript (and TypeScript) Client to call Gradio APIs.

 ## Installation

-The Gradio JavaScript client is available on npm as `@gradio/client`.
+The Gradio JavaScript Client is available on npm as `@gradio/client`.
 You can install it as below:

 ```sh
 npm i @gradio/client